-The Burghers of Calais is Calais' most famous landmark.
-Sculpted by Rodin in 1895, it depicts the heart-wrenching story of six men who surrendered themselves to England's King Edward III to be hanged, in a hope that their city will give its freedom from the English rulers.
-The event, which took place on 4th August 1347, was avoided due to the King's wife - Queen Philippa de Hainault who requested her husband to spare the lives of the six French freedom fighters.
-But the city continued to be under the rule of English till 1558.
-To commemorate the event the statue was inaugurated on 3 June 1895.
+The Burghers of Calais is a sculpture by Auguste Rodin.
+It depicts the heart-wrenching story of six men who surrendered to England's King Edward III to be hanged.
+But, queen Philippa de Hainault requested her husband to spare the lives of six French freedom fighters.
+The city continued to be under the rule of English till 1558.
+This sculpture was installed in 1895 to commemorate the historic event.

 Address: Pl. du Soldat Inconnu, 62100 Calais, France.

-The Town Hall of Calais is one of the important landmarks in Calais mainly because of its architecture and historical importance.
-The construction of the Town Hall belfry started in 1911 with an aim was to merge the towns of Calais and Saint-Pierre.
+The Town Hall is an iconic landmark famous for its architecture and historical importance.
+The construction of the Town Hall started in 1911 to merge the towns of Calais and Saint-Pierre.
 Its construction was interrupted during World War I, but finally completed in 1925.
-A brick and stone building in a Neo-Flemish style, the spire of the belfry tower stands 75 metres tall from where an electric bell rings every hour.
+A brick and stone building in a neo-Flemish style, the spire of the belfry tower stands 75 metres tall from where an electric bell rings every hour.
 The Town Hall structure is so distinguishing that it can be seen from miles around.

 Address: Place du Soldat Inconnu 62100 Calais, France.

 The Calais Lighthouse stands at a towering height of 51 metres and has a spiral 271 step staircase that leads to the lantern.
-Climbing the lighthouse, may seem a little to tiring, but the amazing breathtaking view of the Calais town and the English Channel, is a once in a lifetime opportunity.
-If lucky and the sky is clear you many also get to see the White Cliffs of Dover which are 26 miles away.
+Climbing the lighthouse may seem a little tiring, but the breathtaking view of the Calais town and the English Channel is a once in a lifetime opportunity.
+If the sky is clear, you may see the White Cliffs of Dover, which are 26 miles away.

 Address: Place Henri Barbusse 62100 Calais, France.

-The sandy beaches of Calais that run along the Opal Coast, and it offers a panoramic, uninterrupted view of the English Channel.
-Take advantage of the infinite sports and recreation opportunities provided at the beach such as Cycling, Water-sport, Yachting, Sailing, Wind Surfing, Canoeing, Kayaking, Sand Yachting, Jet Ski, etc. If you want to stay relaxed, the beaches are un-spoilt and a great place to sunbath or take a walk.
-There are also plenty of restaurants along the waterfront.
+The sandy beaches of Calais that run along the Opal Coast offer a panoramic view of the English Channel.
+Take advantage of the infinite sports and recreational activities provided at the beach, such as cycling, yachting, sailing, windsurfing, canoeing, kayaking, sand yachting, jet ski, etc. There are also plenty of restaurants along the waterfront.

-The Citadel in Calais is a fortification built by Philippe Le Hurperel, Lord of Boulogne in 1929 with the contribution of citizens of Calais, in order to protect their city from attacks.
-It initially served as the residence of Philippe Le Hurperel, Lord of Boulogne and then in later years served English rulers such as King Edward II till 1558, when finally the city got its freedom.
-When the city got amalgamated into France, the French King renovated it into an extravagant fortress with the construction of a citadel designed by Vauban.
+The Citadel is a fortification built by Philippe Le Hurperel, Lord of Boulogne, in 1929 to protect Calais from attacks.
+It initially served as the residence of Philippe Le Hurperel, Lord of Boulogne, and then for English rulers such as King Edward II till 1558.
+When the French took over the city, the King renovated it into an extravagant fortress with a citadel designed by Vauban.